infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_understandable_android.md

  textInputLayout.setErrorEnabled(true)
 ```

-For Compose, a `error` semantics property can be used.
+For Compose, an `error` semantics property can be used.
 However, this will only announce the error message, but it won't be shown on the screen.
 `TextField` can be used to display the error message.
 Its `label` parameter can be used to provide the message, and by combining it with `isError`, the `TextField`
  will change its appearance to indicate an error.